mikependon/RepoDB.NET/pages/operations/executequery.md

 }
 ```

-> Notice in the second calls, there is semi-colon at the end of the command text and the command type was not set.
+> Notice in the second call, there is semi-colon at the end of the command text and the command type was not set.